jdhao/blog_source/debug_python_in_terminal.md

 <!--more-->

-When I use [Pycharm](https://www.jetbrains.com/pycharm/download/) a while ago, I get used to debugging my code with its builtin GUI debugger, which works really well.
+When I use [Pycharm](https://www.jetbrains.com/pycharm/download/) a while ago, I get used to debugging my code with its built-in GUI debugger, which works really well.
 But when I write code on a server without X11 support, I am forced to use [Neovim](https://neovim.io/) for Python development.
 My debugging is reduced to a serize of `print` statement in the source code.
 It works well for